forestryio/forestry.io/hugo/content/docs/guides/developing-with-gatsby/project-structure.md

 draft: true

 ---
-most of this is just convention
+Most of this is convention

 src
 src/pages